-If the shop has got long queues – then unless I’m in love with what I have in my hands, I’ll drop it and head out the door.
+If the shop has long queues- unless I’m in love with what I have in my hands, I’ll drop it and head out the door.

-If I’m in a shop where I’m likely to pick up multiple items, then I welcome the chance to put everything in my hands into a basket.
-If I’ve got too many items, I’ll edit out some of the items in my arms so that I don’t have to haul them round the shop.
+If I’m in a shop where I’m likely to pick up multiple items, I welcome the chance to put everything in my hands into a basket.
+However, if I’ve got too many things, I’ll edit out some of the items in my arms so that I don’t have to haul them around the shop.

-If they only allow a few items in the changing room at one time, then I may also edit out, and never go back to the items I had to leave at the entrance.
+If they only allow a few items in the changing room at one time, I may also edit out and never return the items I had to leave at the entrance.

 What can we learn from this online?

-That its important to make the whole experience as easy as possible.
-Impulse purchases, can only add to revenue, if the customer is able to quickly, and easily complete their purchases.
+That it’s essential to make the whole experience as easy as possible.
+Impulse purchases can only add to revenue if the customer can quickly and easily complete their purchases.

 Save for later

-E-Commerce shops, can give their customers a helping hand to the “til” by allowing the users to save an item for later, like asos, and amazon do.
+E-Commerce shops can give their customers a helping hand to the “til” by allowing the users to save an item for later, as ASOS and amazon do.

 They can also remind customers of items they have looked at throughout the shopping process.
 Or remind them about it in an email if they don’t complete the purchase.